 This article is written to help you get your new team members started quickly and efficiently.
 The ten-step new hire checklist I’ve outlined here will take you all the way from making an official job offer, to the start of your new team member’s first day of work.

 Important note: As you’ll see, while the current COVID-19 pandemic has changed many hiring and onboarding processes, this new employee checklist will apply regardless of whether you’re starting someone in the office or working remotely from home.
+Or head to this article to learn how to onboard remote employees instead.

 I’ll also highlight a few key things to be aware of when it comes to new hire orientation and onboarding, such as: